Bammer187/ADS1115/README.md

 - Differential Measurements: Support for measuring voltage differences (e.g., across shunts).
 - Configurable Gain & SPS: Easy-to-use enums for Full Scale Range and Data Rate.
 - Polling Synchronization: Ensures data is ready before reading (checks OS bit).

+## Installation

+### Manual Integration

+Copy the source files (`ads1115.c` and `ads1115.h`) into your project's components or main directory.
+Ensure the header file is accessible within your include path

+### Add as submodule
+`git submodule add https://github.com/Bammer187/ADS1115.git components/ads1115`

+Don't forget to update your `CMakeLists.txt`!

 ## Example
 Simple example where the data from channel 0 is read and printed.